ktfleming/awc/README.md

 Select from a top-level AWS category (EC2, S3, SQS, etc.) using fzf, then select a sub-category (instances, buckets, queues, alarms, etc.).
 The AWS CLI will be used to query for a list of all items that fall under the selected sub-category and made available to select in fzf.
 Upon selection, it will open the details page for that item in Chrome.
 You can select multiple items (see [fzf documentation](https://github.com/junegunn/fzf#usage), defaults to TAB key) and then press Enter to open up all invidivual pages.

+You can set the environment variable `AWC_FZF_OPTS` to change the options that are passed to fzf.

 ### Notes

 Since I just made this for my own personal use,